This post may contain affiliate links.

 This is what my two would happily do all day, every day, with occasional breaks to grab food or do a few pushups on the way to the kitchen.
 I don’t think it’s a problem.
 A lot of you will be screaming that it’s bad for them and they should only be allowed an hour a day.
 I disagree.

 I know that gaming is where my son really learned to read.
-The desire to type into chat boxes and label his Minecraft creations was way stronger than his desire to read a book back then I know that a lot of their numeracy came from big-number scoring.
+The desire to type into chat boxes and label his Minecraft creations was way stronger than his desire to read a book back then.
+I also know that a lot of their numeracy came from big-number scoring.

 There are skills to acquire.
 Important tech skills, along with general knowledge to build and social interaction to be involved in.
 Cutting them off from the modern realities of technology is holding them back.
 It is the real world, it’s my real world too.